What is Image Abuse?

 A research programme on young people’s experience of sending and sharing nude and nearly nude images, otherwise known as sexting.
 Published December 2017

-Managing Sexting Incidents
+Responding to & Managing Sexting Incidents

-With the rise of sexting incidents involving young people, this guidance aims to help schools identify sexting incidents, manage them and escalate appropriately
+This guidance aims to help schools identify sexting incidents, manage them and escalate appropriately

 Latest Image Abuse Articles